Protesting Russian truckers focus anger at Putin's friends

-STUPINO, Russia (Reuters) - Like most Russians, the truck drivers parked up at the “Doughnuts” roadside cafeteria south of Moscow care little for opposition politics, but a new government policy has made them rethink their attitudes to Vladimir Putin.
+STUPINO, Russia, Dec 7 (Reuters) - Like most Russians, the truck drivers parked up at the “Doughnuts” roadside cafeteria south of Moscow care little for opposition politics, but a new government policy has made them rethink their attitudes to Vladimir Putin.

 Compounding their anger is the fact that the company awarded the contract to collect the fees is co-owned by Igor Rotenberg, son of Putin’s judo partner and part of a generation of people close to the Russian president who have acquired fabulous wealth.